Shanghai lockdown changes China's relationship with globalization - 04/17/2022 - Mathias Alencastro

 The city has always been on the border between East and West.
 It was the hub of new cultural movements in the era when great powers installed enclaves and the main battleground between communists and nationalists in the late phase of the civil war.

 The local entrepreneurial culture was put at the service of economic opening in the 1980s and 1990s.
 It was there that Chinese cadres who were trained abroad and were at the forefront of the modernization of the industry settled.
-Today Shanghai shares the spotlight with the new megacities, but continues to shape the international perception of China for its creative freedom.
+Today, Shanghai shares the spotlight with the new megacities, but continues to shape the international perception of China through its creative freedom.

 The ill-omened submission of this civilization to a control machine reveals something more than the drifts of the regime’s health logic.
 It suggests profound changes in the relationship between China and globalization.